-Good landing pages have a call to action (CTA), usually a lead gen form or some kind of button: Sign up, buy now, book a meeting, download, etc. Your landing page video should help drive this action, not only through its content, but also when it ends.
+Good landing pages have a call to action (CTA), usually a lead gen form or some kind of button: Sign up, buy now, book a meeting, download, etc. Your landing page video should help drive this action through its content and when it ends.

 7. Embed Your Video on Your Landing Page